AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

 ==============  ==================================================

-The other remaining Exif metadata tags all include the ``Exif:'' prefix to keep it from clashing with other names that may be used for other purposes.
+The other remaining Exif metadata tags all include the ``Exif:`` prefix to keep it from clashing with other names that may be used for other purposes.